sahb1239/SAHB.GraphQLClient/README.md

 # SAHB.GraphQL.Client
 Query HTTP api using GraphQL.
-The client recieves a model as typeparameter and then queries the GraphQL api and deserilize the result.
+The client receives a model as typeparameter and then queries the GraphQL api and deserilize the result.

 ## Nuget
 The library can be found on NuGet with the package name [SAHB.GraphQL.Client](https://www.nuget.org/packages/SAHB.GraphQL.Client/).